roshmadosh/java-persistence/README.md

 `JdbcTemplate` needs a `DataSource` implementation to be passed as a constructor argument.
 The one used was `MysqlDataSource` which came with the dependency containing the MySQL driver.

+### Testing with DBUnit
+DBUnit connects to a live DB and makes actual changes to the DB it connects to.
+It allows you to define the initial state of the DB using an XML file.
+Still not sure if it's meant to be used for testing your DAOs, maybe include a flag in all DAOs that determines if its methods act on the "prod" database versus your test database.